Peter Mathieson: DDI project has now shifted into delivery gear

 SUSTAINABILITY

-We are actively trying to reduce our carbon footprint as a university and pay attention to climate change and climate responsibility, which is covered on page XX, yet we are bringing in this supercomputing facility which has the same electricity requirement as several towns the size of Penicuik.
+We are actively trying to reduce our carbon footprint as a university and pay attention to climate change and climate responsibility yet we are bringing in this supercomputing facility which has the same electricity requirement as several towns the size of Penicuik.

 We have, however, taken an active decision that, in order to be the university that we want to be, we have to accept that some of our activities will generate a carbon footprint and, what we think is a responsible approach, is to minimise it as much as we can.